axololly/chess/README.md

 ### Inputs and Outputs

 Both inputting PGNs to a returned `Board` struct and outputting a PGN from a given `Board` struct are supported.
+Of course, outputting a PGN from a board can now be performed under the `.PGN` property.

 To input a PGN:
 ```cs